Best Website Builder for Photographers

 Blogger.com, WordPress.com, and others offer the ability to create a custom blog for free on their publishing platform.
 There is no cost to creating the site, customizing the site, or hosting the site.
 In addition, since the domain is going to be a subdomain of each of these sites, you don’t have to register a domain either.
 While 100% free always sounds great, this is not the best option for the serious photographer.
 Here are the primary reasons:

-Limited customization – While WordPress.com and Blogger.com offer the ability to customize your website, you are going to be limited to customizing via templates and the options available within their existing framework.
+- Limited customization – While WordPress.com and Blogger.com offer the ability to customize your website, you are going to be limited to customizing via templates and the options available within their existing framework.

-Unprofessional domain name – While it is possible to customize your domain name, it’s going to be registered as a “.blogspot.com” or “.WordPress.com” website.
+- Unprofessional domain name – While it is possible to customize your domain name, it’s going to be registered as a “.blogspot.com” or “.WordPress.com” website.
 This makes your business seem like a hobby rather than a serious business.

-Lack of SEO Tools – With a custom website, there are more SEO, marketing, and analytics tools available to help in marketing and growing a website.
+- Lack of SEO Tools – With a custom website, there are more SEO, marketing, and analytics tools available to help in marketing and growing a website.
 So while it will cost you more to set up a custom website, you are going to be better off in the long run.

-SITE123 is doing some interesting things and deserves strong consideration.
+SITE123 is doing some interesting things and deserves some consideration.
 They have a good selection of modern galleries in their free website builder; and they have a free plan as well as a paid plan.
 Like the others on our list, their websites are fully responsive and work well on all devices.